 King County should encourage, support and promote the application of sustainable development practices in all private sector development within the county.
-This may be accomplished through working with residential and commercial developers to reduce impervious surface areas, protect ground and surface water within a watershed, assure that habitat protection needs are incorporated into development proposals to the extent possible, incorporate greater use of green building materials, eliminate, to the extent possible, the use of materials that pose health hazards, and utilize systems that conserve or reuse resources, including those that use energy more efficiently.
+This may be accomplished through working with residential and commercial developers to ((reduce impervious surface areas)) use Low Impact Development principles and practices, including minimized impervious surface areas, protect ground and surface water within a watershed, ((assure)) ensure that habitat protection needs are incorporated into development proposals to the extent possible, incorporate greater use of green building materials, eliminate, to the extent possible, the use of materials that pose health hazards, and utilize systems that conserve or reuse resources, including those that use energy more efficiently.
 When King County provides technical assistance and incentives for the use of sustainable development practices, it shall be at no cost to any private sector development.
 King County shall collaborate with the private sector on potential future regulatory tools.